 - Your nurse will be checking your blood pressure, pulse and temperature.
-The nurse will also be checking your heart, breathing and oxygen level. - You must do deep breathing and coughing exercises.
+The nurse will also be checking your heart, breathing and oxygen level. - You will do breathing and coughing exercises.
 These are the exercises that the Pre-admission nurse and physiotherapist taught you.
 These exercises are very important.
 They will keep your lungs clear and well expanded.
 After surgery, your body will make more mucous in your lungs than usual.
 You must cough the mucous out as this will help to prevent pneumonia.

-(See the Appendix on page 18.) - Use your incentive spirometer yourself and do the exercises at least 10 times per hour while you are awake.
-Instructions are also at the end of this book. - You will walk in the halls of the unit.
+Do the exercises at least 10 times per hour while you are awake.
+Instructions are also at the end of this book (see the Appendix on page 16).

+- You will walk in the halls of the unit.
 Walking will also help to expand your lungs.
 To get you back to walking, your team will help you follow these steps. - 1.
-First we will help you sit at the side of your bed and "dangle" your legs. - 2.
-You may be out of bed and sitting in the chair at your bedside on the evening of surgery. - 3.
-On the morning after your surgery, we will help you to sit in a chair. - 4.
-The first morning after surgery you will go for a short walk out in the hallway.
+First, we will help you sit at the side of your bed and "dangle" your legs. - 2.
+You may be out of bed and walking around your room on the evening of surgery. - 3.
+You will be able to sit in a chair for meals. - 4.
+The morning after surgery, you will go for a walk out in the hallway.
 You will have a high-wheeled walker to help support you. - 5.
 You will walk out in the hallway 2 to 3 times a day. - 6.
 Your activity will be gradually increased.
-The nurse and physiotherapist will continue to help you until you can walk on your own. - \Please note: On 10ES, 23 laps around the unit equals one mile. - A physiotherapist may treat you once or twice a day.
-How often you see the physiotherapist will depend on your condition during the daytime.
+The nurse and physiotherapist will continue to help you until you can walk on your own.

+\Please note: On 10ES, 23 laps around the unit equals one mile.

+- A physiotherapist may treat you once or twice a day.
+How often you see the physiotherapist will depend on your condition.
 The physiotherapist will help you with your: - Deep breathing and coughing exercises.
 These exercises help to clear your lungs of mucous. - Shoulder exercises on the side of your operation.
-These exercises help to keep your shoulder joint moving fully.
+These exercises help you to keep your shoulder joint moving fully.